Table of Contents

 Foreign investors may form any of the companies listed in the Turkish Commercial Code (TCC), which provides a corporate governance framework that meets international standards, promotes venture capital and public offerings, ensures operational transparency, and lines up the Turkish business environment with EU legislation and the EU accession procedure.1

-Investors who want to maintain their business activities in Turkey within a company’s framework and establish a company in Turkey must do so in accordance with the Turkish Commercial Code’s Corporate Law sections.
+Investors who want to maintain their business activities in Turkey within a company’s framework and establish a company in Turkey must do so per the Turkish Commercial Code’s Corporate Law sections.

 Companies are divided into two categories in the Turkish legal system: Private Companies and Capital Companies.
 There are two types of Private Companies: which are Collective Companies and Commandwide Companies.
 Limited liability Companies and Incorporated (Joint-Stock) Corporations are examples of Capital Companies.
 Individual companies are rarely preferred in practice.
 Turkey’s Joint-Stock and Limited-Liability Companies account for nearly all of the country’s commercial enterprises.

-If you don’t want to go through all the trouble of establishing a company in Turkey, then you can just simply purchase a company in Turkey in a matter of days and save time.
+If you don’t want to go through all the trouble of establishing a company in Turkey, you can purchase a company in Turkey in a matter of days and save time.

 What are the steps of Establishing a Company in Turkey?

-Regardless of the company type, the establishment of a company in Turkey is initiated through the Ministry of Commerce’s web portal the MERSIS.
+Regardless of the company type, establishing a company in Turkey is initiated through the Ministry of Commerce’s web portal, the MERSIS.
 Type of the company, its full title, address, founding partners, objectives and subjects, capital, Board of Directors, signature officials, preferred shares (if any), share transfer restrictions (if any), and other information are entered through this web portal.2

 After the necessary information is entered on the portal, the MERSIS prepares the Company’s Articles of Association.
 After the application is submitted for approval, the location where the company will be established is referred to the Commercial Registry Office.

-The founding partners or their representatives accept and signs the Articles of Association, present registration declarations and necessary paperwork, and deposit fees at the Commercial Registry Office in order to complete the process of establishing a company in Turkey.
+The founding partners or their representatives accept and sign the Articles of Association, present registration declarations and necessary paperwork, and deposit fees at the Commercial Registry Office to complete the process of establishing a company in Turkey.

 How can you establish a company in Turkey?

-If the new company is to be established as a Joint Stock Company with cash capital, an account must be opened in the name of the new company at any bank, and the capital to be paid in excess of ¼ must be deposited in this account after the Articles of Association have been signed and approved by the Commercial Registry Office.
+If the new company is to be established as a Joint Stock Company with cash capital, an account must be opened in the name of the new company at any bank, and the capital to be paid more than ¼ must be deposited in this account after the Articles of Association have been signed and approved by the Commercial Registry Office.

-The bank must block the deposited capital until registration, and a letter of blockade must be prepared by the bank.
+The bank must block the deposited capital until registration, and the bank must prepare a letter of the blockade.
 With the filing of the blockage letter to the Turkish Directorate of Trade Registry, the Joint Stock Company will be registered.